 Suffering, Sorrow and Mourning

 The problem of suffering has been difficult for us to understand ever since Eden.
 There often seems so much of it, all around us, both on a global scale (why do so many children suffer and die in the Third World?
 What about the Holocost and the many cases of genicide?), and on a personal level, the suffering of a parent who has lost their child to cancer or an accident, the suffering on a daily basis of some debilitating disease, or that of someone stuck in an abusive relationship.
 Somehow we have to make sense of it, we need to find an answer to our own question of why God, who loved the World so much He gave His only Son, would allow such suffering in his creation.
-Sometimes just being witness to the suffering of a loved one can seem overwhelming, and sometimes we may feel as though we are drowning in sorrow.
-From our very human perspective, a lot of suffering just does not make sense, does not seem fair: why should the righteous suffer?
-Why should a faithful follower of the Lord lose both parent and child within a short time of each other?
-Why should a Sister who has spent her life devoted to serving others be struck down with a devestating disease?
-Does Jesus not reassure us that our Father will give us good things?

 The problem of pain and suffering is not a new one, but one which concerns all of us.
 We find many examples in Scripture of suffering, pain, sorrow and mourning, and we are reassured that these will pass, that God will wipe away the tear from our eyes, and comfort us.